ory/hydra/sdk/php/swagger/docs/Api/AdminApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **listUserConsentSessions**
+# **listSubjectConsentSessions**
-> \HydraSDK\Model\PreviousConsentSession[] listUserConsentSessions($user)
+> \HydraSDK\Model\PreviousConsentSession[] listSubjectConsentSessions($subject)

-Lists all consent sessions of a user
+Lists all consent sessions of a subject

-This endpoint lists all user's granted consent sessions, including client and granted scope.
-The \"Link\" header is also included in successful responses, which contains one or more links for pagination, formatted like so: '<https://hydra-url/admin/oauth2/auth/sessions/consent/{user}?limit={limit}&offset={offset}>; rel=\"{page}\"', where page is one of the following applicable pages: 'first', 'next', 'last', and 'previous'.
+This endpoint lists all subject's granted consent sessions, including client and granted scope.
+The \"Link\" header is also included in successful responses, which contains one or more links for pagination, formatted like so: '<https://hydra-url/admin/oauth2/auth/sessions/consent?subject={user}&limit={limit}&offset={offset}>; rel=\"{page}\"', where page is one of the following applicable pages: 'first', 'next', 'last', and 'previous'.
 Multiple links can be included in this header, and will be separated by a comma.

 ### Example
 ```php